mrunixd/project-backend/assumptions.md

 Assumptions

+* Assume user email login is case insensitive such that you can log in with lowercase or uppercase regardless of capitalisation during registration.

 * Assume the user Id be listed in ascending order of registered users

-* Assume the password should include certain restrictions which increase the security of each user.
-For example: special characters, no first name or last name.

 * Assume that a valid user Id has all other components of data attached to their profile.